-Feedstock for gasification includes petroleum, coal, natural gas and biomass/waste.
-Petroleum and coal are most commonly used gasification processes for industrial applications.
-Industrial usage of natural gas is at low scale.
-Waste material used for gasification includes wood chips and pellets, municipal solid waste, refuse-derived fuel, industrial and agricultural waste, dry grass, corn stover and sewage sludge.
+Feedstock for gasification includes petroleum, coal, natural gas, and biomass/waste.
+Petroleum and coal are the most commonly used gasification processes for industrial applications.
+Industrial usage of natural gas is at a low scale.
+Waste material used for gasification includes wood chips and pellets, municipal solid waste, refuse-derived fuel, industrial and agricultural waste, dry grass, corn stover, and sewage sludge.

-Gasification is segmented on the basis of types into fixed bed, fluidized bed, entrained flow and plasma gasification.
-Fixed bed gasification is further classified as counter current and co-current.
-In counter current fixed bed process gasification agent gas flows in opposite direction to the fuel whereas in co-current it is parallel.
-Co-current gasification results in more efficient output as compared to counter current process and is being used in large applications.
+Gasification is segmented on the basis of types into fixed bed, fluidized bed, entrained flow, and plasma gasification.
+Fixed bed gasification is further classified as counter-current and co-current.
+In counter-current fixed bed process gasification agent gas flows in the opposite direction to the fuel whereas in co-current it is parallel.
+Co-current gasification results in more efficient output as compared to the counter-current process and is being used in large applications.
 However other processes find niche applications as they are currently under development.
-Plasma gasification is expected to be the fastest growing process type over the forecast period as the cleanest process among other gasification processes.
+Plasma gasification is expected to be the fastest-growing process type over the forecast period as the cleanest process among other gasification processes.

-Gasification application market is segmented into chemicals, power, liquid fuels and gas fuels.
-Power application market dominated the global market in 2014 and is expected to be the fastest growing market over the next seven years.
+Gasification application market is segmented into chemicals, power, liquid fuels, and gas fuels.
+The power application market dominated the global market in 2014 and is expected to be the fastest-growing market over the next seven years.
 Growth is driven by increasing demand for energy in industrial as well as household applications.
 Liquid and gas fuel application markets followed power and are anticipated to witness sluggish growth over the foreseeable future.

 Avail customized purchase options to meet your exact research needs: